sohaali710/json-server/README.md

 # Json Server
-It's a json server to test frontend ecommerce apps.
+It's a json server to test frontend ecommerce apps with products data.

 Use the json server: